-This year, approximately 5.2 million Americans are suffering from Alzheimer’s disease, and this figure is set to increase in coming years as the population ages.
+In 2014, approximately 5.2 million Americans reported suffering from Alzheimer’s disease.
+This figure is set to increase in coming years as the population ages.

-According to the Alzheimer’s Association, more than 200,000 people under age of 65 are already experiencing early-onset Alzheimer’s.
+According to the Alzheimer’s Association, these statistics include 200,000 adults under the age of 65, who reported experiencing early-onset Alzheimer’s.

 Think you can multitask?
 Think again.
 According to neuroscientist Earl Miller, a Picower professor of neuroscience at MIT, the human brain actually cannot focus on more than one thing at a time.2 Miller says, “What we can do, is shift our focus from one thing to the next with astonishing speed.”
 Because our brains were designed to focus on one thing at a time, trying to “multi-task” for extended periods of time is not conducive to productivity.